M1chol/jetson-car/README.md

 3. Python tooling for testing individual systems
 4. Bash script for automating the installation process

-Each section will be expanded on bellow.
+Each section will be expanded on below.

 [^2]: DDSM400 Motor driver board code is not provided in the repo.
-See more bellow
+See more below

 ### Servo driver
 The provided code - `servoDriver.ino` implements a simple communication protocol.